Coronary Heart Disease

-Coronary heart disease (CHD), also known as coronary artery disease, is a condition where the small blood vessels supplying oxygen to the heart are narrowed.
+Coronary heart disease (CHD), also known as coronary artery disease, is a condition where the small blood vessels supplying oxygen to the heart become narrow.

 CHD frequently leads to heart attacks and is the number one cause of death for males and females in the United States.
-Approximately 1.2 million people suffer from heart attacks annually in the United States and as many as 50% are fatal, so patient education is crucial.
+Approximately 1.2 million people suffer from heart attacks annually in the United States and as many as 50% are fatal.

-- Maintain a normal level of sugar (for diabetics)
+- Maintain a normal blood sugar level (for diabetics)

 - Exercise regularly